thelovelab/tximport/README.md

 * option to return transcript-level counts, abundances, lengths
 * preset 'types' for different software
-* work out compiledFiles logic
+* work out collatedFiles logic
 * when 0 abundances for all samples, use simple average transcript length?